linode/linode-cli/docs/general/guides/02-configuration.rst

 Subsequent CLI commands will be executed as that user by default.

-Should you wish to execute a single request as a different user, you can supply the :code:`--as-user` argument to specify the username you wish to act as for that command.
+Should you wish to execute a single request as a different user, you can supply the ``--as-user`` argument to specify the username you wish to act as for that command.
 This *will not* change the active user.

 Removing Configured Users